marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 third.

 Writing posts in markdown means that there needs to be a parser to convert the files to html.
-I can either code this parser myself, or tank just this one dependency.
+I could either code this parser myself and have a beautiful static site generator with zero dependencies, or I can allow myself a single dependency.

+The problem is that the move from zero dependencies to one dependency is huge.
+It is way bigger than going from 10 dependencies to 100 dependencies.
+It feels like getting a turmeric stain on a white shirt.

-Here's the thing, writing a markdown parser isn't the most trivial thing.
-But at the same time, that's the only dependency I need to have.
+Here's the thing though, writing a markdown parser isn't the most trivial enterprise.
+At the same time, the parser was the only dependency I needed to have.
+I managed to convince myself that a dependency was okay and then I moved on.

 My first instinct was to reach out to [Pandoc](https://pandoc.org/).
 I did so and implemented a small shell script that could read my directory tree of markdown files and transpose them to html.

 That worked fine for about 20 to 30 markdown files.
-After that, the process of converting files to html started to deteriorate.
+After that, the process of converting files to html started to deteriorate in speed.
 Pandoc is written in Haskell, and it is not known for being fast at parsing large volumes of files.

-Upgrading the script so that only new markdown files or changed ones are marked for recompilation would involve too much wizardry to make it nice and robust.
+An alternative for saving time with recompilation was to update my script so that only new markdown files or changed ones are marked for recompilation.
+That would involve too much wizardry if I wanted to make the script nice and robust.
 I didn't want to do that.
+I didn't want my script to grow so much that I would need to start adding test cases and coverage.

-Especially given that I know that parsing hundreds or even thousands of small files should be doable in single-digit seconds.
-The problem was that Pandoc slowed everything down.
+I also knew that parsing hundreds or even thousands of small files should be doable in single-digit seconds.
+The problem was that Pandoc slowed everything down, so my second requirement was not met.

 More over, the whole Pandoc ecosystem requires **a lot of** of dependencies.
 227 dependencies and over 400MB of installed size to be exact: